-Social media and anxiety: Three ways to protect your teen
+Social media and anxiety: 3 ways to protect your teen

 Social media is a big part of many teenagers’ lives.
-It can be a fun distraction and provide a meaningful connection to family and friends, especially during a time of social distancing.
-But it can also have a negative affect.
-Geoffrey Williams, LPC/S, director of Prisma Health Behavioral Care Outpatient programs, offered advice on how to protect your teen.
+It can be a fun distraction and provide a meaningful connection to family and friends, but it can also have a negative affect.
+Geoffrey Williams, LPC/S, offered advice on how to protect your teen.

 Other risk factors are: